zacanger/niddesa/text/mahaniddesa-from-chinese/08-chinese-google.md

 When all the demon army and all the hostile pollution are conquered, defeated, destroyed, disintegrated, and turned away by the Four Holy Paths, because that is called after leaving the army.
-"They" are Arhats, those who have exhausted their troubles.
+"They" are Arahants, those who have exhausted their troubles.
 "They do", they do, live, act, turn, guard, survive, and survive.
 "Because Dan left the army, they did.